Frank Serafine: Sound Designer

-He supervised the audio production, acoustic design and construction installations for several ride films and interactive themed attractions with Six Flags, Busch Gardens, Ford Museum, Disney, Epcot Center, Iwerks, Universal, and Sony.
+He supervised the audio production, acoustic design and construction installations for several ride films and interactive themed attractions with Six Flags, Busch Gardens, The Henry Ford, Disney, Epcot Center, Iwerks, Universal, and Sony.

 Serafine's game credits include TRON, Grand Theft Auto, Pocahontas, Wing Commander, Interstate '76, and The Suffering.
-The Serafine Collection consists of volumes of top-selling sound effects libraries featured by filmmakers and editors throughout the world for their unique, hard to find, high-resolution audio quality and 5.1 surround. (serafinecollective.com).
 Frank was commissioned to produce two CDs (Emotional Response and Ice Sculptures) for the European music library-licensing group Media Music.
-After great success he was then commissioned by the biggest US Music Library Giant APM Music to custom compose 2 CDs titled “The Serafine Experience” that are now heard on over a 100 global broadcasts including the Clint Eastwood, Brad Pitt and Jane Fonda documentaries, as well as To Catch a Predator, MSNBC, Dateline, and Animal Planet.
+He was then commissioned by the biggest US Music Library Giant APM Music to compose two CDs titled “The Serafine Experience” that are heard on over 100 global broadcasts including the Clint Eastwood, Brad Pitt and Jane Fonda documentaries, as well as To Catch a Predator, MSNBC, Dateline, and Animal Planet.

-He composed music and supervised the sound editing and design for the documentary on the life story of Paramahansa Yogananda film Awake then went on produce, design and construct the interactive museum exhibit installation for Disney/Marvel's Avengers S.T.A.T.I.O.N. currently featured at the historic Discovery New York Times Square building.
+He composed music and supervised the sound editing and design for Awake, a documentary on Paramahansa Yogananda, and then went on to produce, design, and construct the interactive museum exhibit installation for Disney/Marvel's Avengers S.T.A.T.I.O.N. featured at Discovery Times Square.

-Serafine was a major part of several advanced hardware and software innovations in the film sound industry including the first to implement Apple Computers and Avid/Digidesign Pro Tools on a major feature film.
+Serafine was a major part of several advanced hardware and software innovations in the film sound industry, including the first to implement Apple Computers and Avid/Digidesign Pro Tools on a major feature film.

 Sound Advice Tour

 In April 2015, Serafine went on an educational tour to 33 cities through MZed called Sound Advice.
-On tour, he taught filmmakers about his award-winning secrets for sound recording, editing, effects, mixing, design, and inspiration.
-Product sponsors for the Frank Serafine MZed Sound Advice 33 City US and Canadian tour include: Rode, Izotope, Sony, Universal Studios, Sandisk, Shutterstock, Auro, Adobe, Figure 53, Zoom, DPA, ESI, Roland, Triad-Orbit, Anvil Cases, Wirecast, Samson, Mytek, Presonus, Angelbird, Zynaptic, TriCaster, Manfrotto, Countryman, Aja and many more.
+On tour, he taught filmmakers about his award-winning secrets including sound recording, editing, effects, mixing, design, and inspiration.
+Product sponsors for the Frank Serafine MZed Sound Advice 33 City US and Canadian tour included: Rode, Izotope, Sony, Universal Studios, Sandisk, Shutterstock, Auro, Adobe, Figure 53, Zoom, DPA, ESI, Roland, Triad-Orbit, Anvil Cases, Wirecast, Samson, Mytek, Presonus, Angelbird, Zynaptic, TriCaster, Manfrotto, Countryman, Aja and many more.
 Introduction of workshop by Director Brett Leanord.